-Facilities Department: 508-626-4590
+Facilities Department: 508-626-4590 raemaes Boparamenta 000 020 1070

 PLANS FOR FUTURE IMPROVEMENTS

 At this time, there are no plans for future improvements to the fire alarm systems in the on-campus residential buildings.
 All on-campus residential buildings have a full sprinkler system and smoke detection systems that are monitored by the Framingham State Police and the Framingham Fire Department.